Is Salon Business Coaching Worth It? What I Learned After 30 Years and $15,000 in Programs

 Last updated: June 2026

 I have spent over $15,000 on salon business coaching in the past 15 years.
-Some of it changed my career.
+However, some of it changed my career.
 Some of it was the most expensive nap I have ever bought.

 If you are searching “is salon business coaching worth it,” you are probably at the same fork I was at in 2011.
-You know something needs to change in your business.
+As a result, you know something needs to change in your business.
 You have watched the webinars.
 You have downloaded the free guides.
 And now someone is asking you for $500 to $2,000 a month for coaching.
 That is real money when you are already watching every dollar behind the chair.

 Here is what I have learned after 30 years, 15,000+ clients, and five different coaching programs about when coaching works, when it does not, and what to do instead if the price tag does not match your profit margin.